freenas/freenas-docs/userguide/sharing.rst

   by Windows, macOS, Linux, and BSD computers.
 Access is slower than an NFS share due to the single-threaded design of Samba.
-SMB provides more configuration options than NFS and is a good choice on a network for Windows systems.
-However, it is a poor choice if the CPU on the %brand% system is limited; if the CPU is maxed out, upgrade the CPU or consider another type of share.
+SMB provides more configuration options than NFS and is a good choice on a network for Windows or Mac systems.
+However, it is a poor choice if the CPU on the %brand% system is limited.
+If it is maxed out, upgrade the CPU or consider a different type of share.

 * :ref:`Block (iSCSI)`: Block or iSCSI shares appear as an unformatted disk to clients running iSCSI initiator software or a virtualization